Varieties of bicommutative algebras: Introduction

 One of the most important measures for the complexity of the polynomial identities of a variety $\mathfrak V$ of $K$-algebras is the codimension sequence $c_n({\mathfrak V})$, $n=1,2,\ldots$, where $c_n({\mathfrak V})$ is the dimension of the multilinear polynomials of degree $n$ in the free algebra $F_n({\mathfrak V})$ of rank $n$.
 As a first approximation to the more precise estimate of the growth of the codimensions one studies the behaviour of $\displaystyle \sqrt[n]{c_n({\mathfrak V})}$.
 In the special case when

 exists it is called the {\it exponent} of $\mathfrak V$, see Giambruno and Zaicev \cite{GZ1, GZ2} who proved that for associative PI-algebras the exponent always exists and is an integer.
 Following \cite{GZ3} the variety $\mathfrak V$ is {\it minimal of a given exponent} if $\exp({\mathfrak W})<\exp({\mathfrak V})$ for all proper subvarieties $\mathfrak W$ of $\mathfrak V$.
-(In \cite{D1} such varieties were called {\it extremal}.)
+(In \cite{D1} we called such varieties {\it extremal}.)

 It was shown in \cite{DIT} that for the variety $\mathfrak B$ of all bicommutative algebras